thom4parisot/thom4.net/source/_posts/2016/facebook.md

 If I already have genuine friends, why should the move affect how we appreciate each other?

-Hunch: *it should not affect negatively our friendships*.
+Hunch: *it would not affect negatively our friendships*.

 > I lose — partly or entirely — a great discovery channel.